Certified randomness in tight space: Appendix A: Contextual fraction and signalling fraction

-We describe a contextuality experiment by a measurement scenario $\expval{Z, \mathcal{M}, O}$, where $Z$ is the set of measurements that can be performed by the agent(s), $\mathcal{M}$ is the set of contexts and $O$ is the set of measurement outputs.
-A context $C \in \mathcal{M}$ is a subset of $Z$ composed of compatible measurements~\cite{GHK+2021Incompatible}. $O_C$ denotes the set of possible assignments of one output in $O$ for each measurement in $C$.
-For instance, for the CHSH game~\cite{CHSH1969Proposed}: $Z=\{x_1, x_2, y_1, y_2\}$, $\mathcal{M} =\{\{x_1,y_1\}, \{x_1,y_2\},\{x_2,y_1\},\{x_2,y_2\}\}$ and $O=\{0,1\}$.
-The set of joint distributions of measurement outputs for each context $e = \{e_{C}\}_{C}$ is called a behaviour.
-Because the measurements in a context are compatible, the marginal distributions computed from two different distributions on the intersection of their contexts are equal, i.e. they obey the generalised no-signalling condition.
+For a contextual $n$-partite game, we denote by $p$ an associated empirical behaviour, i.e. a set of probability distributions on the outputs conditioned on the inputs.
+We call a given choice of inputs a context, denoted by $C$.
+In an ideal contextual game, the measurements in a context are compatible, so the marginal distributions computed from two different distributions on the intersection of their contexts are equal, i.e. they obey the generalised no-signalling condition.
 In a real implementation however, the measurements of a context might not be perfectly compatible because of physical crosstalk.
-We nonetheless define the same contexts as in the ideal measurement scenario, which means that we can observe behaviours that do no satisfy the no-signalling conditions.
+We nonetheless define the same contexts as in the ideal description of the game, which means that we can observe behaviours that do no satisfy the no-signalling conditions.
 We call $\mathcal{NS}$ the space of behaviours that does satisfy no-signalling and $\mathcal{E}$ the bigger space of all behaviours, i.e. the space of sets of real numbers for each contexts that satisfy the usual normalisation and positiveness conditions.

-A no-signalling behaviour is non-contextual if the distribution for each context $\{e_C\}$ can be obtained as the marginal of a single distribution on global assignments $O_Z$~\cite{AB2011Sheaf}.
+A no-signalling behaviour is non-contextual if the distribution for each context $\{p_C\}$ can be obtained as the marginal of a single distribution on global assignments~\cite{AB2011Sheaf}.
 The contextual fraction $\CF$ quantifies how contextual a behaviour is and is the solution of a linear program (LP)~\cite{ABM2017Contextual}.
 It generalises the nonlocal fraction~\cite{EPR1992Quantum}.
-For all behaviours $e$ it holds that $\CF(e) \in [0,1]$, that $e$ is non-contextual if and only if $\CF(e) =0$, and that $e$ is maximally (or strongly) contextual if and only if $\CF(e)=1$.
+For all behaviours $p$ it holds that $\CF(p) \in [0,1]$, that $p$ is non-contextual if and only if $\CF(p) =0$, and that $p$ is maximally (or strongly) contextual if and only if $\CF(p)=1$.